TaoLinShowdown/manga-guessr/README.md

 ### Multiple Choice/Autocomplete

-Manga Guessr supports both multiple choice and autocomplete for a more difficult experience.
+MangaGuessr supports both multiple choice and autocomplete for a more difficult experience.
 When using multiple choice and filtering by tags, suggested titles will be relevant to the tags chosen.

 ### Tags